shagu/pfUI-vanillaplus/README.md

 - corrected a few totem durations
 - Earth Shock debuff time should be displayed and affected by Earth Graps Talent
 - added debuff timer for Sand Blast

+## Changelog v 0.57

+- now really corrected all Totem timers, unfortunately they have to be added manually for the time being--> see Install Instructions
+- added and corrected debuff timers for Stormstrike and Aftershock (since both debuffs have the same name i took 4 seconds for the Frost stun debuff)

 ## Changelog v 0.56